- 1 What Are Coffee Beans? (Everything About Joe)

 Such beans that have been roasted and are ready for brewing are known as coffee beans.
 It depends on how you roast the beans, from light to medium and then to dark.
 For an obvious flavour of beans, always go for a light roast.
 It can vary from country to country due to the production quality of grains or seeds.

 You can understand in more depth with the help of roasted beans types which are:

 - Light Roast – Those beans have a light brown colour, which doesn’t make oily shine, and they are ideal for preparing light flavours like non-pressure brew style and white coffee.
 They are also rich in taste for a cold brew and pour-over coffee.

 - Medium Roast – Average brown colour beans and depends on how much people roast it to obtain the flavour which produces strong brews.

 - Dark Roast – Beans that have a dark brown colour and shiny, oily look and are used for making espresso brewing.
 These beans are slightly acidic and dull in taste.

 What Are Espresso Beans?

-These beans are blackish dark brown and take a long time for roasting completely.
+These beans are blackish-dark brown and take a long time to roast completely.
 They’re in the most refined ground form and have minimal acidity, which is found in the market labeled as espresso beans.
 While drinking it, you’ll get minor indications of the bean aroma.

-Never use regular beans if you want to make a perfect espresso or hope for the amazing brew quality; you may have experienced that.
+Never use regular beans if you want to make a perfect espresso or hope for outstanding brew quality; you may have experienced that.
 As some of the beans already have much burnt or lighter ones.
-The dark roast beans are the richest with natural oil and the shine on the beans.
+Dark roast beans are the richest, with natural oil and shine on the beans.